-Karly hails from a small town in northern California, but now resides just outside Santa Barbara.
-During college, she was a trip leader for UCSB’s Adventures Program, guiding students on kayaking, backpacking, canoeing, and rock climbing trips.
-She also served as the equipment coordinator and helped manage the ropes course program, and last summer was a raft guide on the Trinity River in northern California, and last fall spent time with AmeriCorps and the Teton Science School; after that, she was a ski instructor in Steamboat Springs, CO.
+Karly hails from a small town in northern California.
+During college, she was a trip leader for UCSB’s Adventures Program, guiding students on kayaking, backpacking, canoeing, surfing, and rock climbing expeditions; she also helped manage the ropes course program.
+Karly has worked as a raft guide on the Trinity River in northern California, and last fall spent time with AmeriCorps and the Teton Science School; after that, she was a ski instructor in Steamboat Springs, CO.
 Most recently, Karly completed a NOLS instructor course.
-Karly returns to Adventure Treks for her first season as an instructor.
+Karly returns to Adventure Treks for her second season as an instructor.

 - Education: University of California Santa Barbara, bachelor’s degree in biological sciences

 - Medical certification: Wilderness first responder, swiftwater rescue, AIARE avalanche level 1, PSIA level 1 ski instructor

 - Favorite outdoor memory:That’s such a hard question… Anything that involves being on top of a mountain, or singing around a campfire, or dancing down the trail.